-The LBM solver has the ability to deal with many CAD types and is generally more robust than many solvers in terms of cleanliness of the geometry, where open geometry, poor faces and small faces don’t really matter.
-That said in the odd occasion you have issues or error, if you inspect the geometry and don’t find anything fundamentally wrong, an STL can normally be loaded
+The Pacefish®\(^1\) LBM solver can deal with many CAD types and is generally more robust than many solvers in terms of cleanliness of the geometry, where open geometry, poor faces, and small faces don’t matter.
+That said, on the odd occasion you have issues or errors, if you inspect the geometry and don’t find anything fundamentally wrong, a *.stl can normally be loaded.

-The Y+ requirements for LBM tends to be more robust than those of the equivalent finite volume methods, for example, the K-omega SST (URANS) model in the FVM implementation has an approximate requirement of 30 < Y+ < 300, however in the LBM implementation the lower bound is not considered a requirement and instead a more robust upper bound of less than 500 and certainly not higher than 1000 is recommended.
-The solver will additionally warn for Y+ values higher than 2000 for in the near wall voxel.
+The Y+ requirements for LBM tend to be more robust than those of the equivalent finite volume methods, for example, the K-omega SST (uRANS) model in the FVM implementation has an approximate requirement of 30 < Y+ < 300.
+In the SimScale’s LBM implementation the lower bound is not considered a requirement and instead a more robust upper bound of less than 500 and certainly not higher than 1000 is recommended.
+The solver will additionally warn for Y+ values higher than 2000 in the near-wall voxel.

-If the Y+ is much higher than expected, where results are likely to be impacted the user will be warned in the interface:
+If the Y+ is much higher than expected where results are likely to be impacted the user will be warned in the interface as follows:

 And in the solver log with an error:

 ERROR @ DomainHealthStatusExporter.cpp:60: simulationTime=748, domainHealthStatus=(maxVelMag=0.323367, minRho=0.697381, maxRho=1.48795, maxNuT=0.000625238, maxWallCellSizeYp=102696)